MSc in Business, Language and Culture - Diversity and Change Management

 - providing market and customer analysis, business plans and marketing proposals.

-In the competence profile you can find more information about the various competences you achieve on the programme: Competence profile for DCM
+In the competence profile you can find more information about the various competences you achieve in the programme:

 Electives / Internship / Exchange (30 ECTS)